LCSB-BioCore/remotesom/README.md

 Please open an issue if you detect any reproducibility issues caused by floating-point robustness&rounding errors.

+#### How much data can be processed at once?

+In the current implementation, each data host has to load the input binary data into memory; which puts a practical limit of several gigabytes per data host.
+In general, you should have more memory than N×D×4 bytes.
+If you run out of memory, you can split the dataset into several data hosts without any impact on the result.
+In turn, this enables horizontal scalability --- the amount of data processed at once is only limited by the amount of computers you can attach to the analysis.

+The training coordinator node has to keep the SOM topology in the memory.
+Because we store a "generic" all-to-all distance topology file, this puts a limit on the size of the self-organizing map that you can train.
+If the SOM size is K nodes (typically, K=`som-x`×`som-y`), you need to fit (K²+K×D)×4 bytes into the memory.
+On a modest computer with 16GB of memory, this thus allows you to train a SOM of around 65 thousand centroids, which is a grid of roughly 250×250 centroids.
+Typically, practical SOM grid sizes never exceed 100×100, and in for most cases 32×32 is more than sufficient.

 #### Can I use a different SOM topology?

 Yes; you can input any SOM and any topology to the training commands using